-Custodial Accounts, or the Uniform Gifts and Transfers to Minors Act (UGMA/UTMA)
+Custodial Accounts - Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA)

-Parents, grandparents, aunts, and uncles can help pay education costs through Custodial Accounts, also known as the Uniform Gifts and Transfers to Minors Act (UGMA/UTMA).
-Though not specifically designed for college expenses, many people use these accounts as a way to save for higher education.
-Custodial Accounts make it possible to transfer money or property to a minor without going through the trouble and expense of establishing a trust.
+You and others can help pay education costs and related expenses through Custodial Accounts, also known as the Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA).
+Though not limited to college expenses, these accounts are intended to be used for the benefit of the minor, including expenses related to education.
+Custodial Accounts could make it possible to transfer money or property to a minor without having to establish a trust.

 Contact an Agent